Universal quantum control by non-Hermitian Hamiltonian: State transfer in non-Hermitian two-level systems

+Under Eq.~(\ref{ConditionNon}), $\dot{f}_r(t)$ can be expressed as $\dot{f}_r(t)=\dot{f}_d(t)+\dot{f}_g(t)=\Omega(t)\cos(\varphi+\alpha)/[2\sin2\theta(t)]$.
 Equations~(\ref{U0two}) and (\ref{RIcomp}) indicate that the system dynamics is generally not unitary due to the non-Hermitian components in the Hamiltonian~(\ref{Ham}).
-In our theory, however, the probability conservation of the system can be secured at both the beginning and final time points, i.e., $t=t_0$ and $t=t_f$, under the condition of $f_i(t_f)-f_i(t_0)=0$ that could be controlled by $\theta(t)$.
+Nevertheless, the unitarity of the time evolution can be recovered at the final time point under the condition $f_i(t_f)-f_i(t_0)=0$.
+It means that the final state can be automatically normalized by controlling $\theta(t)$.
+In addition, the parallel transport condition for non-Hermitian systems~\cite{Dembowski2004Encircling}, i.e., $\dot{f}_d(t)=0$, can be satisfied under the conditions of $\varphi+\alpha(t)=\pi/2$ and $\Delta(t)=0$ due to Eq.~(\ref{RIcomp}).
+One possible method to acquire a purely geometric phase $f_g(t)$ along the passage $|\mu_2(t)\rangle$ is to set $\alpha(t)$ as a Heaviside step function~\cite{Sjoqvist2012Nonadiabatic} in the time integral~(\ref{Twof}).